mobillium/MobilliumCICDGuidelines/README.md

 <a name="testing"></a>
 ## Testing Workflow

-Testing workflow triggers in two ways.
+Testing workflow triggers in three ways.
 First one is when developer opens a pull request to develop branch from feature or epic branch, second one is when developer opens a pull request to master branch from hotfix branch.
+Third one is when developer opens a pull request to release branch from bugfix branch.
 In this workflow we are running Unit & UI tests.
 Before this workflow, firstly we are doing code quality check on SonarQube.
 If tests fail or SonarQube check fails pull requests can't be merged.

 ![](Images/testing.svg)